Executive Summary

-Here I propose that that performance and dinner celebrated Flavia Domitilla’s donation of the use of catacombs on her suburban property to Mark’s congregation.
-When Flavia donated catacombs, she may have been inspired to provide the now-elderly Judean princess Berenice with a suitable place to be interred in Rome.
-(Berenice may have been a congregant.)
+Here I propose that that performance and dinner celebrated Flavia Domitilla’s donation of the use of catacombs on her suburban property to Mark’s congregation. (explained below)

 In my book I asserted that Mark wrote a play that was performed.
 I analyzed the play, and reconstructed some of the performance.

 Flavia Domitilla entered my thoughts when I thought about the staging of the anointing at Bethany.
 Jesus’s promise of eternal fame to the anointing woman did not make dramatic sense if the role was played by an ordinary (probably slave) actress.
-It only made sense if the role was played by the congregation’s patron and the promise was meaningful in the world of the audience.
-I hypothesized that the patron was the historical person Flavia Domitilla the Younger.
+(The promise to the woman is not fulfilled within the world of the play.)
+The promise only made sense if it was meaningful in the world of the audience.
+Which implied that the recipient of the promise was a prominent person.
+Could that be the historical person Flavia Domitilla the Younger?
+And if it was, she must have been in a patron-client relationship to the congregation.

 If Flavia Domitilla was the patron of the congregation, then the play was presented with her knowledge.
 She knew about its rehearsals.
 It was very likely performed on her property.
-She had hired Mark, who wrote and directed the play, and played the role of Jesus.
+(Her uncle, the emperor Domitian, had banned public performances of plays, but private performances were allowed.)
+Flavia had hired Mark, who wrote and directed the play, and played the role of Jesus.
 She was the producer.
 I did not speculate on why she produced the play for to the congregation.

 Recently I have been thinking about Flavia Domitilla’s life.
 Perhaps her biography would suggest why she produced it.
 This post approaches the play from her point of view.